aasisodiya/nodejs/notes/README.md

 **Limitations** for classical Inheritance

-1. No Function reuse - inmemory no reuse
+1. No Function reuse - in-memory no reuse
 2. Child can't access methods defined at parent's prototype level
 3. Pseudoclassical Inheritance - Combination of prototype chaining and classical inheritance